 Coco Gauff reaches her first US Open semifinal at age 19.
 Novak Djokovic makes it to his 13th

+NEW YORK (AP) — Coco Gauff knows what it takes to reach a Grand Slam final.
+Been there, done that.
+What she hasn’t experienced is winning a major championship.
+So her first trip to the semifinals at the U.S. Open does not leave her satisfied at all, no matter how dominant the performance was that got her to that stage.

+“The dreams never came with the people in the stands and autographs.
+That was never in the dreams,” the 19-year-old from Florida said.
+“It was just, like, the trophy.”
-NEW YORK (AP) — Coco Gauff dealt just fine with the heat, the humidity, her big-hitting opponent and the task of trying to reach the U.S. Open semifinals for the first time, defeating 2017 French Open champion Jelena Ostapenko 6-0, 6-2 on Tuesday.

-Gauff, a 19-year-old from Florida, is the first American teenager to reach the final four at Flushing Meadows since Serena Williams was the runner-up to her older sister, Venus, in 2001.
+That hardware is getting closer.
+Gauff dealt just fine with the heat, the humidity and a big-hitting opponent to defeat Jelena Ostapenko 6-0, 6-2 on Tuesday, becoming the first American teenager to reach the final four at Flushing Meadows since Serena Williams in 2001.

-“Last year, I lost in the quarterfinal stage, and I wanted to do better this year,” Gauff said.
-“Still have a long way to go, but I’m happy and I’m ready to get back to work for the next one.”
+“Even though (by) the semifinals, (in) theory, if you want to win, there’s two matches left, you can’t think like that,” Gauff said.
+“I’m still in the mindset that I’m in the beginning of the tournament.
+That’s what I have learned in the past (from) being in quarterfinals: Before, I would think, ‘Close to the end.’
+But right now, I have the mentality that I told myself, ‘I still have another two weeks to play.’
+So that’s where my mind is at.
+Then, obviously when it’s over, it’s over.
+But right now, I’m just saying, ‘Another two weeks.’”

-This was the 16th victory in her past 17 matches for Gauff — a first-round exit at Wimbledon in July sure feels like ages ago.
-Her best Grand Slam showing so far was making it to the final at Roland Garros last year.
+This was the 16th victory in her past 17 matches for Gauff, and a first-round exit at Wimbledon in July sure feels like ages ago.
+Her best showing at a major was making it to the final at Roland Garros last year.

 Gauff lost that title match to Iga Swiatek and those two could have met again in the U.S. Open quarterfinals.
 But Swiatek didn’t make it, instead losing to Ostapenko in the fourth round.
 That defeat not only ended Swiatek’s title defense but also meant she will relinquish her spot at No. 1 in the WTA rankings to Aryna Sabalenka next week.